 MATLAB and Simulink applications can be scaled up with clusters and clouds.
 Learn and understand how you can use parallel computing tools to accelerate computationally intensive MATLAB programs by running them in large-scale, high-performance computing resources such as computer clusters and cloud computing services (e.g. Amazon EC2® and Microsoft® Azure®).

 Verilog® and VHDL can be generated from designs in MATLAB and Simulink.
 Additionally, hardware-software co-design is enabled by providing C/C++ code generation for your software models.
-Discuss and learn how you can design and generate code and additionally leverage targeted support for popular development boards such as Xilinx® Zynq®-7000, and Intel® Cyclone V SoC.
+GPU Coder™ generates optimized CUDA® code from MATLAB® code for deep learning, embedded vision, and autonomous systems.
+Discuss and learn how you can design and generate code and additionally leverage targeted support for popular development boards.

 Automated driving spans a wide range of automation levels, from advanced driver assistance systems (ADAS) to fully autonomous driving.
-Learn and discuss how MATLAB® and Simulink® support designing automated driving system functionality, including computer vision algorithm development, sensor fusion, and controls development.
-Find out how the latest capabilities for vehicle dynamics modelling support the simulation and verification of these systems.
+Learn and discuss how MATLAB® and Simulink® support designing automated driving system functionality, including computer vision algorithm development, sensor fusion and tracking, and controls development.

 Systems are becoming more and more complex with multiple physical domains interacting.
-The software domain is a major portion of modern systems and needs to be taken into account as well.
+The software domain is a major portion of modern systems and needs to be considered as well.
 Learn and discuss how Simulink provides a complete simulation environment that lets you integrate multiple physical domains and control software to capture the behaviour of the full system.

 Designs (models) of control software and physical systems in Simulink can be reused for the purpose of real-time testing.
 Learn and discuss how you can move from pure desktop simulation to real-time execution of your models on hardware specifically designed and optimized for rapid prototyping or hardware-in-the-loop (HIL) simulations.